jakwakwa/reactnd-project-myreads-jaco/README.md

 ## Backend Server

-To simplify your development process, we've provided a backend server for you to develop against.
-The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods you will need to perform necessary operations on the backend:
+To simplify your development process a backend server is provided to develop against.
+The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods needed to perform necessary operations on the backend:

 - [`getAll`](#getall)
 - [`update`](#update)